hkitago/CloseTabs/README.md

 2. Tap the icon next to the address bar and choose the extension.
 3. A window will slide up from the bottom on iPhone, or a pop-up window will appear on iPad and Mac; select an action and tap it.

+> [!IMPORTANT]
+> When Safari’s built-in Tab Groups are in use, this extension cannot close tabs.
+> Due to current API limitations, tab-closing actions are only supported when Tab Groups are not active.

 > [!NOTE]
 > You need to proactively set **Safari > Settings > Tabs > Close Tabs** to a desired option.
 > Without this, the extension’s initial popover may appear behind other windows and become unresponsive.

 ## Version History

+### 1.0.2

+#### **macOS/iOS/iPadOS** - 2025-11-10

+- Fixed popup menu sizing issues that occurred on certain devices
+- Additional improvements to appearance and refined icons for v26 themes

 ### 1.0.1